 This is the second article on installing a washing machine.
 If you haven’t seen the first part which looked at the basics and then concentrated on fill hose related advice check it out here – How to install a washing machine.
-This article looks at how to install the drain hose and water pressure.
+This article looks at how to install the drain hose.

 You need to make sure the drain hose is fitted according to the instruction book.
 If you don't have the instruction book you might be able to download one here – How to download an instruction book manual for a washing machine or other white goods appliance

 At the most basic level a drain hose can be hooked over a sink.
 This requires no plumbing in.
 However, it’s not ideal at all.
 If something (eg. a dish cloth) fell into the sink, or if a washing up bowl was left in, then the sink hole could get blocked.